golang/proposal/design/43651-type-parameters.md

 ```

 We then unify each type parameter with a structural constraint with
-the single type listed by that constraint.
+the single type in that constraint's type set.
 In this case the structural constraint is `SC[E]` which has the single
 type `[]E`, so we unify `S` with `[]E`.
 Since we already have a mapping for `S`, we then unify `[]E` with